drewproud/example-project/README.md

 ### Styling
 I decided to use the [styled-components](https://github.com/styled-components/styled-components) library for styling mostly because I wanted to try it out.
 CSS managment is still an area of active development in the front-end dev community due to the many issues that exist with CSS.

 I'm personally not a fan of BEM-style naming convention nor global styles as I don't think they fit well with the component-centric paradigm used with React.
-CSS modules has provent to be a relatively good solution, but still has its flaws.
+CSS modules has proven to be a relatively good solution, but still has its flaws.

 Overall, I'm happy with my choice here as it turned out to be a very pleasant experience to work with, though it's still unclear how well it would scale.

 ### Folder structure
 Simple is best here.
-I colocated my specs next to the componets they exercise since they are tightly coupled and should be maintained in tandem.
+I colocated my specs next to the components they exercise since they are tightly coupled and should be maintained in tandem.
 Otherwise, I chose to split the HOCs into a separate `services/` folder to emphasize the separation of display and state management concerns.

 ## Possible current improvements
 1. Add one or two happy path end-to-end tests for better coverage using Nightwatch or similar